 And just as in the natural world, when the going gets tough, resilience and adaptability matter more for businesses than anything else.
+Here are some of the characteristics that we think separated the good from the bad during the height of the crisis.

-'What you should learn (when) you did not anticipate something is that the world is difficult to anticipate.
-That's the correct lesson to learn from surprises - that the world is surprising.'
+What you should learn (when) you did not anticipate something is that the world is difficult to anticipate.
+That's the correct lesson to learn from surprises - that the world is surprising.

 Dr Daniel Kahneman